 The EUREKA innovation event from this year was focused on Industry and city perspectives on “Smart Cities – Sustainable and Attractive Communities”.
 The presentation of Smart city in Copenhagen: Ambitions, possibilities and strategies was made by Winn Nielsen, Head of City Data, City of Copenhagen.

-.
-The main aspects of Winn’s presentation are:
+The main points of Winn’s presentation are:

 Issues that the cities are facing today had grown complex so complex that it’s hard to maintain simple, normal approaches.
-Today we need a much more collaboration around that solutions are, we need much more dialog.
+Today we need much more collaboration around finding solutions, we need much more dialogue.
 Winn stressed several times that the traditional customer-vendor relationship no longer works for cities.

 Copenhagen has not tried to break down silos and create a central Smart City unit within the city organization, but has instead worked with the silos and created a very small ‘solutions lab’ that works with transportation, finance, housing, to help them integrate their solutions with other parts of the city: Copenhagen City and Regional Authorities, Citizens and Civil Society, University and Research Institutions, Companies and Startups.

-Source and Photo: www.urbanopus.net
+Source and Photo: urbanopus.net